-Consultations are for 15 minutes thus due to time constraints it is not always possible to deal with multiple concerns.
+Consultations / appointments are generally for 15 minutes, so due to time constraints it is not always possible to deal with multiple concerns.
 If you bring in a list, please be mindful that only 1 – 2 things will be dealt with.
 This is for patient safety.
-If you have multiple issues, please can you make a 30 minute appointment., There will be a standard double charge for this.
-Please can you make a separate appointment for travel medicine and travel queries as this can not safely be done at the end of or part of another consultation.The travel consultations will need to be 30 minutes.
+If you have multiple issues, please make a 30 minute appointment.
+There will be a standard double charge for this.

-Please note – our new on-line Patient Portal service is now available.
-To contact the Practice on-line please register for the Portal with reception next time you visit.
+Please note – our new on-line Patient Portal service, Health365 is now available.
+To contact the Practice on-line please register for Health365 with reception next time you visit.
 You will then be able to make appointments on-line, order repeat prescriptions, ask a non-urgent question, obtain test results and generally manage your health at your convenience.
 The Patient Portal service is accessible through http://www.health365.co.nz once you have registered for the service.
+Each individual will require a personal email address to register for the portal.

 Enrolled / Registered Patients

 Enrolling with a GP / practice is free and voluntary.
 If you choose not to enrol you can still receive health services from a GP.
 Advantages of enrolling are that your visits to the doctor will be cheaper – see “Funded Patients” below – and you will have direct access to a range of services linked to the Hawkes Bay Primary Health Organisation.
 You will also receive better continuity of care because, wherever possible we endeavor to ensure that you see your preferred GP.
-Some of our GPs are currently enrolling patients but not all of them, as some already have a full patient list.
+Regrettably, sometimes our books are closed as the GPs have full patient lists.
+On occasion we do re-open a particular GP’s list but not necessarily all of them.
+To see if we are enrolling, and even which surgeries in Hawkes Bay are enrolling, you can refer to the PHO website – www.healthhb.co.nz under Our Practices, or you can ask at reception.

 To enrol with us we need you to complete our enrolment form.
 You must bring either your passport, or your New Zealand birth certificate and two forms of proof that you are the person on the birth certificate (one has to be a photo I.D.).
 Proof of eligibility / I.D. is a Ministry of Health requirement.
 The enrolment process can take a little time to complete.